-New attractions in Singapore
+New attractions in Singapore that opened in 2020

 It’s safe to say that 2020 has been a roller coaster of a year that we’ll remember for decades, if not centuries, to come.
 After all, when else can we say we’ve socially distanced, attentively watched live Facebook addresses from PM Lee, or stayed indoors for close to half a year?